- Your ad audience determines where your ad can appear, as well as what types of searches will cause your ad to appear.

 - Targeted locations: Your ads can appear for people who are likely to be located or are regularly located in your targeted locations.
 You can contact the Support team to request that your ads show only in your targeted locations.

-- Names of locations in searches: Some of your potential customers aren't located within your targeted area, but they might include words related to your location in their searches, such as postal codes or the names of nearby cities.
+- Names of locations in searches: Some of your potential customers aren't located within your targeted area, but they might include words related to your location in their searches, such as postcodes or the names of nearby cities.
 If they show interest in businesses like yours in your geographic area, your ads may be shown to customers outside of your targeted area.

 Targeting a radius or individual locations